Fort Halifax was a temporary stronghold established during the French and Indian War near the present-day city of Halifax, Pennsylvania.

 Late in 1757, the garrison at Fort Halifax was transferred back to Fort Hunter where they were considered better positioned for the defense of settlements south of Blue Mountain. the post then stood idle until the summer of 1763 when it was dismantled.

 In 1926 a stone monument was erected to designate the site of the fort.
-It is located along Pensylvania Route 147 north of Halifax along Armstrong Creek.
-The area of the former fort is now part of the Halifax Township Park and Conservation Area.
+It is located along Pennsylvania Route 147 north of Halifax along Armstrong Creek.
+The area of the former fort is now part of the Halifax Township Park and Conservation Area, with maintenance, management, and educational, historical, and nature programming supported through Friends of Fort Halifax Park, Inc., a charitable corporation.